ahendricks1/CS61_Handbook/array.md

 # Use Cases

-An array is useful when you wish to keep a large collection of data and have O(1) access time.
+An array is useful when you wish to keep a large collection of ordered data and have O(1) access time.

 It is not as good as a stack if you wish to insert and/or delete elements in a more efficient time.